Who may appoint poll watchers?

 - Challenge voters, through the Poll Officer

-- Present a protest of any aspect of the election to the Poll Officer or Davidson County Election Commission
+- Present a protest of any aspect of the conduct of the election to the Poll Officer or Davidson County Election Commission

 - Be present during all proceedings at the polling place